mcamagna/HISAT2-pipeline/README.md

 # HISAT2-pipeline [![DOI](https://zenodo.org/badge/475739892.svg)](https://zenodo.org/badge/latestdoi/475739892)
 This pipeline runs a RNA-seq analysis automatically, using HISAT2/Stringtie with default settings.
 The pipeline should be particularly useful for people who lack the necessary skills to script their own pipeline or people who run RNA-seqs frequently.
 Please note, that it will not trim your reads, as modern mappers such as HISAT2 can handle untrimmed reads very well in almost all cases.
-If you wish to trim your reads anyways, please do so before running this pipline.
+If you wish to trim your reads anyways, please do so before running this pipeline.

 ## 1. Installation:
 The preferred way to install the pipeline is via (bio)conda, as this will also install all required dependencies.
 Simply run the following command to install the pipeline: